zerolabnet/OpenClash/README.md

 OpenClash compiled without `kmod-inet-diag` dependence.
 For users who're using the stable version (21.02.3 now) which does not have `kmod-inet-diag` in the repository.

+### My changes

+In the "Small Flash Memory" mode, the `rule_provider` folder has been moved to tmpfs since v0.45.22-beta.

 ### Install dependencies

 ```bash